rzuolo/NS3-LoraRL/README.md

 - The Python.c is able to run from inside NS3 but it still requires some more complex tests and validation (e.g. session persistence, multiple python inclusion, data exchange, etc).
 - The RL training is favoring the Goodput performance to the detriment of energy.
 It selects the best performing goodput Qtable among those produced during the training phase.
 - The package size is hardcoded to 14 inside the C++ lorawan modules.
 This can be changed and it is in the list for the next improvements cycle. :-)
+- This has been tested with ***docker-compose version 1.25.0***.
+Different versions are not contemplated although they still may work.